Radar jamming and deception: Jamming police radar

 Jamming radar for the purpose of defeating police radar guns is more simple than military-grade radar jamming.
 The laws about jamming police radars vary by jurisdiction.

 Jamming in nature

 The jamming of bat sonar by certain tiger moth species has been confirmed.
 This can be seen as nature's equivalent of radar jamming.
+Similar to human ECCM techniques, bats are found to change their emission lengths to defeat jamming.